hashicorp/katakoda/vault-tokens/getting-started.md

 When Vault is running in development mode, it runs entirely in-memory and starts unsealed with a single unseal key.
 The root token is already authenticated to the CLI, so you can immediately begin using Vault.

-First, get the generated root token by executing the following command:
+First, get the generated root token.

+> Enter the following command into the terminal, or click on the command (`⮐`) to automatically copy it into the terminal and execute it.

 ```
 docker logs vault > system.out